fahimfarhan/JavaSpringTutorial/README.md

 </properties>
 ```

-We'll be building micro-services.
-We'll have lot's of services under `my-app`.
+We'll be building microservices.
+We'll have lots of services under `my-app`.
 My app is like `Daraz`(an ecommerce site),
 and under it, we'll have `email service`, `inventory service`, `storage service` etc under the `my-app`.
 Create
 `<dependencyManagement><dependencies>` and add common dependencies.
 The children services will directly inherit common dependencies
 from `<dependencyManagement><dependencies>`.